Regular colored graphs of positive degree: Schemes

-Once this result is granted, we observe that the minimal realization of any chain-vertex consists of at most three $(D-1)$-dipoles, so that there is an injective map of schemes of degree $\delta$ into graphs of degree $\delta$ with at most $15\delta$ $(D-1)-$ and $(D-2)$-dipoles.
-In order to prove Theorem~\ref{prop:finiteness} it thus only remains to prove that there exists only a finite number of graphs of degree $\delta$ with at most $15\delta$ $(D-1)$ or $(D-2)$-dipoles.
-Section~\ref{sec:analysis2} is dedicated to the proof of the following more general result.
+Once this result is granted, we observe that the minimal realization of any chain-vertex consists of at most four $(D-1)$-dipoles, so that there is an injective map from the reduced schemes of degree $\delta$ into melon free colored graphs of degree $\delta$ with at most $76\delta$ $(D-1)$- and $(D-2)$-dipoles.

-\begin{proposition} For $D=3$, the number of colored graphs with a fixed number of 2-dipoles is finite.
-For $D\geq4$, the number of colored graphs with fixed numbers of $(D-1)$-dipoles and $(D-2)$-dipoles is finite. \end{proposition}
+We then establish the following result: \begin{proposition} For $D=3$, the number of melon free colored graphs with fixed degree and a fixed number of 2-dipoles is finite.
+For $D\geq4$, the number of melon free colored graphs with fixed degree and fixed numbers of $(D-1)$-dipoles and $(D-2)$-dipoles is finite. \end{proposition}